Discovering Policies with DOMiNO: Diversity Optimization Maintaining Near Optimality: Discovering diverse near-optimal policies

-Next, we present an objective that motivates policies to visit different states on average.
+\textbf{A repulsive force}.
+We now present an objective that motivates policies to visit different states on average.
 It does so by leveraging the information about the policies' long-term behavior available in their expected features, and motivating the state occupancies to be different from each other.
 For that reason, we refer to this objective as a \textit{repulsive} force (\cref{def:min_diversity}).
-We then extend this objective and combine it with a second, attractive force (\cref{eq:tessellation}), taking inspiration from the \textit{Van Der Waals} (VDW) force.
-The manner in which we combine these two forces allows us to control the degree of diversity in the set.

-\textbf{A repulsive force.} How do we compute a set of policies with maximal distances between their expected features?
+How do we compute a set of policies with maximal distances between their expected features?
 To answer this question, we first consider the simpler scenario where there are only two policies in the set and consider the following objective $\max_{\pi^1, \pi^2}||\psi^1-\psi^2||^2_2.$ This objective is related to the objective of Apprenticeship Learning \citep[AL;][]{abbeel2004apprenticeship}, \ie, solving the problem $\min_{\psi}||\psi-\psi^E||^2_2$, where $\psi^E$ are the feature expectations of an expert.
 Both problems use the euclidean norm in the feature expectation space to measure distances between policies.
 Since we are interested in diversity, we are maximizing this objective, while AL aims to minimize it.
-In a similar fashion, the mutual information between policies and states, which is equivalent to the KL divergence between state occupancies \cite{zahavy2021reward,eysenbach2021information} is minimized for AL \citep{ho2016generative} and maximized for diversity \citep{eysenbach2018diversity}.

 Next, we investigate how to measure the distance of a policy from the set of multiple policies, $\Pi^n$.
-First we introduce the \textit{Hausdorff} distance \cite{rockafellar1970convex} that measures how far two subsets $D,C$ of a metric space are from each other: $\text{Dist}(D,C) = \min_{c\in C,d \in D} ||c-d||^2_2.$ In other words, two sets are far from each other in the Hausdorff distance if every point of either set is far from all the points of the other set.
+First we introduce the \textit{Hausdorff} distance \citep{rockafellar1970convex} that measures how far two subsets $D,C$ of a metric space are from each other: $\text{Dist}(D,C) = \min_{c\in C,d \in D} ||c-d||^2_2.$ In other words, two sets are far from each other in the Hausdorff distance if every point of either set is far from all the points of the other set.
 Building on this definition, we can define the distance from an expected features vector $\psi^i$ to the set of the other expected features vectors as $ \min_{j\neq i}||\psi^i-\psi^j||^2_2.$ This equation gives us the distance between each individual policy and the other policies in the set.
 Maximizing it across the policies in the set, gives us our first diversity objective:

 In order to compute the associated diversity reward, we compute the gradient $r^i_d = \nabla_{\dpi^i} \text{Diversity}(\dpi^1, \ldots, \dpi^n).$ To do so, we begin with a simpler case where there are only two policies, \ie, $r=\nabla_{\dpi^1} ||\psi^1-\psi^2||^2_2 = \nabla_{\dpi^1} ||\mathbb{E}_{s',a' \sim \dpi^1(s,a)} \phi(s,a) - \mathbb{E}_{s',a' \sim \dpi^2(s,a)} \phi(s,a)||^2_2 = \phi \cdot (\psi^1-\psi^2),$ such that $r(s,a) = \phi(s,a) \cdot (\psi^1-\psi^2)$.
 This reward was first derived by \citet{abbeel2004apprenticeship}, but here it is with an opposite sign since we care about maximizing it.
 Lastly, for a given policy $\pi^i$, we define by $j^*_i$ the index of the policy with the closest expected features to $\pi^i$, \ie, $j^*_i = \arg\min_{j\neq i}||\psi^i-\psi^j||^2_2.$ Using the definition of $j^*_i$, we get\footnote{In the rare case that the $\arg\min$ has more than one solution, the gradient is not defined, but we can still use \cref{eq:min_r} as a reward.} that $\nabla_{\dpi^i}\min_{j\neq i}||\psi^i-\psi^j||^2_2 = \nabla_{\dpi^i} ||\psi^i-\psi^{j^*_i}||^2_2,$ and that